 Conduct a Visual Inspection

-A trained technician can quickly spot certain problems on a visual inspection of the condenser unit.
-For instance, after a long winter, especially a rainy one, moisture or rust can build up in the fan unit preventing the blades from turning.
+A trained technician can quickly spot specific problems on a visual inspection of the condenser unit.
+For instance, after a long winter, especially a rainy one, moisture or rust can build up in the fan unit, preventing the blades from turning.

-Condenser fan motors all have a temperature stipulated by the AC manufacturer at which it can operate safely and problem-free.
+Condenser fan motors all have a temperature stipulated by the AC manufacturer at which they can operate safely and problem-free.
 In most cases, the ideal temperature is around 150 degrees Fahrenheit.
-If you are near the condenser unit and it feels hotter than usual, it indicates that the fan motor may be overheating.
-HVAC technicians are equipped with an infrared temperature gun that can read the unit’s temperature without having to touch the hot surface.
+However, if you are near the condenser unit and it feels hotter than usual, the fan motor may be overheating.
+HVAC technicians are equipped with an infrared temperature gun that can read the unit’s temperature without touching the hot surface.

-During winter your AC lies dormant.
-This inactivity can lead to a build-up of dirt or rust that makes it difficult for the fan blades to start rotating again when you switch on the AC at the start of summer.
-The technician may try to manually kickstart it.
+During the winter, your AC lies dormant.
+This inactivity can lead to a build-up of dirt or rust.
+These things can make it difficult for the fan blades to start rotating again when you switch on the AC at the start of summer.
+The technician may try to kickstart it manually.

-The start capacitor is a cylindrical component that supplies the electric charge that starts the condenser fan motor.
-It plays a vital role in starting up your AC.
+The start capacitor is a cylindrical component and plays a vital role in starting up your AC.
+The capacitor supplies the electric charge, which starts the condenser fan motor.
 Without that boost of power, the fan motor is unable to start.
-That’s why when the capacitor stops working, so too does the air conditioner.
+That’s why when the capacitor stops working, so does the air conditioner.